Niravanaa/Niravanaa/README.md

 # Hi there, I'm Nirav 👋

 I'm a Software Engineering major at Concordia University.
-I love creating user friendly applications and learning new things.
+I love developing all kinds of software and learning new things.

 ## 🌱 I’m currently learning